-Johannes Moller is Since September this year the Ambassador of ZhengAn Guitar in China, which is the largest investment of it's kind in Guitar history.
+Johannes Moller is Since 2018 the Ambassador of ZhengAn Guitar in China, which is the largest investment of it's kind in Guitar history.
 ZhengAn is a city in Guizhou which have made guitar manufacturing and guitar culture its main priority.
 The city has encouraged hundreds of guitar manufacturing companies to set up their production there.
 Currently about five million guitars are produced there every year.
 Currently a concert hall dedicated to guitar as well as a guitar museum and a 99 meter guitar tower is under construction.

 In 2010 Johannes was awarded the first prize in the Concert Artist Competition Guitar Foundation of America (GFA), considered by many to be the most prestigious classical guitar competition in the world.
 Today Johannes performs close to a hundred concerts per year and have a large following in China, Europe, Australia, North & South America.
 An engraving of his name can be found on on the walls of the Concertgebouw concert hall in Amsterdam (as a recognition of excellence given by the Vriendenkrans Concours).
 All these things are indicative of the musical calibre we have come to expect from international concert players, yet Johannes is known primarily for things other than his performing excellence.